-In his classic monograph Social Choice and Individual Values (1963), Arrow brings together both the economic and political streams of thought sketched above.
-Arrow's theorem can be viewed in several ways: it is a statement about the distributional questions raised by the First and Second Theorems; it is a remarkable logical extension of the Condorcet voting paradox; and it is a statement about the logic of choice of Bergson welfare functions, and about the logic of compensation tests, consumers' surplus tests, and indeed all the tools of the applied welfare economist.
-Because of its importance, Arrow's theorem can be justifiably called the Third Fundamental Theorem of Welfare Economics.
+At first, in his modestly titled "A Difficulty in the Concept of Social Welfare" (1950), and later, in his classic monograph Social Choice and Individual Values (1963), Kenneth Arrow brought together both the economic and political streams of thought sketched above.
+Arrow's theorem can be viewed in several ways: it is a statement about the distributional questions raised by the First and Second Theorems; it is an extension of the Condorcet voting paradox; it is a statement about the logic of voting; and it is a statement about the logic of Bergson welfare functions, compensation tests, consumers' surplus tests, and indeed all the tools of the applied welfare economist.
+Because of its central importance, Arrow's theorem can be justifiably called the Third Fundamental Theorem of Welfare Economics.

 Arrow's analysis is at a high level of abstraction, and requires some additional model building.
-We now assume a given set of alternatives, which might be allocations in an exchange economy, distributions of wealth, tax bills in a legislature, or even candidates in an election.
-The alternatives are written x, y, z, etc. We assume there is a fixed society of individuals, numbered 1, 2,..., n.
+From this point onward we assume a given set of at least 3 distinct alternatives, which might be allocations in an exchange economy, distributions of wealth, tax bills in a legislature, or candidates in an election.
+The alternatives are written x, y, z, etc. We assume a fixed society of individuals, numbered 1, 2,..., n.
 Let R_i represent the preference relation of individual i, so xR_iy means person i likes x as well as or better than y.
-A preference profile for society is a specification of preferences for each and every individual, or symbolically, $R_1, R_2, ..., R_n$.
-We shall write R for society's preference relation, arrived at in a way yet to be specified.
-R is, of course, a much modernized version of Bergson's $E(\cdot)$, appearing here as a binary relation rather than as a function.
+(Strict preference is shown with a P_i , and indifference with a I_i .)
+A preference profile for society is a specification of preferences for each and every individual, or symbolically, $R = (R_1, R_2, ..., R_n)$.
+We write R_s for society's preference relation, arrived at in a way yet to be specified.

 Arrow was concerned with the logic of how individual preferences are transformed into social preferences.
-That is, how is R found?
+That is, how is R_s found?
 Symbolically we can represent the transformation this way:

-$R_1, R_2, \ldots, R_n \rightarrow R.$
+$R_1, R_2, \ldots, R_n \rightarrow R_s.$

-Now if society is to make decisions regarding distributions, it must 'know' when one alternative is as good as or better than another, even if both are Pareto optimal.
-To ensure it can make such decisions, Arrow assumes that R is complete.
-That is, for any alternatives x and y, either xRy or yRx (or both, if society is indifferent between the two).
-If society is to avoid the illogic of cyclical voting, its preference ought to be transitive.
-That is, for any alternatives x, y and z, if xRy and yRz, then xRz.
-Following Sen (1970), we call a transformation of individual preference relations into a complete and transitive social preference relation an Arrow Social Welfare Function, or more briefly, an Arrow function.
+Now if society is to make decisions regarding things like distributions of wealth, it must 'know' when one alternative is as good as or better than another, even if both are Pareto optimal.
+To ensure it can make such decisions, Arrow requires that R_s be complete.
+That is, for any alternatives x and y, either $xR_s y$ or $yR_s x$ (or both, if society is indifferent between the two).
+If society is to avoid the illogic of voting cycles, its preferences ought to be transitive.
+That is, for any alternatives x, y and z, if $xR_s y$ and $yR_s z$, then $xR_s z$.
+Following Sen (1970), we call a transformation of preference profiles into complete and transitive social preference relations an Arrow social welfare function, or more briefly, an Arrow SWF.